 Each year World Breastfeeding Week (WBW) is celebrated from the 1st to 7th August.
 Each year a new theme is identified (our summary).
-For 2016 the theme is Breastfeeding: A key to sustainable development.
+For 2017 the theme is SUSTAINING BREASTFEEDING TOGETHER.
 For more information on this theme follow the link here (external link) .

 Associated with World Breastfeeding Week, New Zealand holds a series of Big Latch On events coordinated by Women’s Health Action nationally.
-In 2016 this will occur on Friday 5th August and Saturday 6th August.
-More information available here (external link) .
+In 2017 this will occur on Friday 4th August and Saturday 5th August.
+Consider registering a local venue here (external link) .